ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/an-evening-with-beverly-luff-linn-prize.markdown

 entry-content: "Enter the draw to win one of 3 bundles of An Evening With Beverly\
   \ Luff-Linn by completing the form below before 23:59 on 2nd of November 2018."
 has-winner: false
-prize-description: "One of 3 bundles of An Evening With Beverly Luff-Linn."
+prize-description: "One of 3 bundles of An Evening With Beverly Luff-Linn. including:\
+  \ the official Blu-Ray, a poster & a soundtrack download of the movie."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---